Sonhaack/NeedADrink/README.md

-# NeedADrink
+# Need A Drink

 #After the TrefleAPI stopped working i decided to start a new projekt#

 After drinking my sorrows away i found that i was drinking the same drinks everytime.
 I found that i was in need of inspiration for new drinks and thought it would be nice to have an app that could help with just that!

-The NeedADrink app is an app where you can look up drinks and save them for later use.
+The Need A Drink app is an app where you can look up drinks and save them for later use.

 Must-have: